 One of the reasons I decided to write this article was to raise awareness of the disease among my readers.
 My reasoning is that the more people are aware of the disease and understand the symptoms the more likely it is that they will go to the doctors early and get a proper diagnosis.

-The allergic mechanism
+The allergic mechanism behind gluten intolerance

-When someone who is allergic to gluten or intolerant of the substance eats a food containing the prolamine gliadin their body’s immune system is over-stimulated.
+When someone who is allergic to gluten or intolerant of the substance eats a portion of food containing the prolamine gliadin their body’s immune system is over-stimulated.
 This is because the body’s immune system sees the gluten as potentially dangerous, so it produces antibodies to fight off the danger.

 Wikipedia explains the exact mechanism very well.
 Here is what the site’s article on celiac says about what happens when someone who is wheat or gluten intolerant eats that substance: